 According to Rose Linke:

 If you and Andrea Steves cross paths, you should know some things.
 She has ideas about what might be possible and she wants to get you involved.
 You will probably end up making dinner together, stoking some proverbial or actual fire, talking late into some night somewhere.
 Before you know it, you are definitely planning to quit your job, join the cause.
 There is, after all, so much to do.
 Together you will probably make a grant proposal or an installation or a performance or a publication.
 She will, without a doubt, introduce you to people along the way, people who are also ready to really look and question, dismantle and reimagine.
 If there is a patch of sun, you will find her there, soaking it in.
 Otherwise, she moves quickly and it may be tough for you to keep up.
-She probably just got off a plane.
 One day, you might end up on a kitchen floor across the country, taking the batteries out of a hundred transistor radios, before cooking a lobster some sea captain gifted her hours before.
 You may very well end up in front of a camera and under some lights, speaking a language that isn’t your own.
 Or, at least metaphorically.
 She will show you that every conversation can become a project.
 The potential is right there, before your eyes, and it has been there all along.